Steffiroseck/TomatoComparativeGenomics_Pipeline/README.md

 6. bcftools v1.6
 7. seqkit

-1. If the R packages are not installed, follow the below commands;
+Please follow the below instructions if the R packages and tools used in this pipeline are not already installed on your system.

+1. GO.db package

 start R (version "4.2") and enter: